 I enjoy the fact that we start with a quiet scene.
 Previous episodes have gone straight into the action or exposition.
-Two soldiers on Earth.
-Two Federation troupers at Space Command Headquarters.
+Two soldiers in the Forbidden Zone on Earth.
+Two Federation troopers at Space Command Headquarters.
 Two of Blake’s crew teleporting down to a communications base.

 It’s no wonder this episode was helmed by Vere Lorrimer.
 He’s well versed with directing the attacks on the Liberator, as these early sequences feel like a retread of the events of ‘Redemption’ – even using some of the same shots.
-What is interesting to note is that this doesn’t just hark back to past episodes, but point to a way ahead, as I lose count of how much of the actual filmed material – the model shots, the zooms in on Zen, and the various explosions on the flight deck make their way into the opening scenes of ‘Aftermath’ in the next series.
-I say it again, Vere is an expert in borrowing from himself.
+What is interesting to note is that this doesn’t just hark back to past episodes, but point to a way ahead, as I lose count of how much of the actual filmed material, such as the model shots, the zooms in on Zen, and the various explosions on the flight deck make their way into the opening scenes of ‘Aftermath’ in the next series.
+I say it again, Lorrimer is an expert in borrowing from himself.

 Also have I just turned a deaf ear to the space age ‘bafflegab’ spouted by the Liberator crew?
 For some reason I seem to notice this one more than others.

 ‘Delta 1 vector 2-9.’

 They could have made great titles for a Glenn Miller album.